We are a vibrant all-girls' boarding and day school that has been offering girl-centric education for more than a century.

 Each and every MLC girl is special, and we celebrate her individual gifts and talents.
 She gives her best in all that she does, and grows to serve her community and beyond, as a leader on her chosen path in life.

-Girls can come to us in Pre-Kindergarten, from the age of three, and continue their journey throughout Junior, Middle and Senior Years on our beautiful campus in the heart of Claremont.
+Girls and boys can come to us from six months of age and start their learning adventure in our Early Learning Centre.
+Girls can continue their journey to Year 12 on our beautiful campus in the heart of Claremont.

 Boarders from regional Australia and around the world join us from the age of 12, and live in our bespoke Boarding House, which overlooks the pristine Swan River.